-- (a) Lower Monumental Dam will have an active hazing program consisting of one 8-hour shift per day from April 1 through May 2 and two 8-hour shifts (non-concurrent) from May 3 through June 2.
-Gulls, cormorants and terns will be the major focus of this hazing effort. - (b) Hazing shifts and zones to be emphasized will be adjusted to maximize deterrent effect on feeding bird populations. - (c) Lethal take may occur as part of the hazing program and would exclusively be performed and regulated by licensed agencies and/or companies. - (d) Bird wires will be maintained across the turbine discharge area (see zone photo).
-The addition of bird wires across the spillway is not practical or safe as the fish transport barge and tug would run through them. - (e) Bird aversion water cannons will be in operation from April 1 through October 1 at the bypass outfall. - (f) Boat hazing is not needed at Lower Monumental as the river is sufficiently narrow to allow effective hazing from the dam structure and shore.
+- a) Lower Monumental Dam will have an active hazing program consisting of one 8-hour shift per day from April 9-22 and June 4-July 1 and two 8-hour shifts (non-concurrent) from April 23 through June 3.
+Gulls, cormorants, and terns will be the major focus of this hazing effort. - b) Hazing shifts and zones to be emphasized will be adjusted to maximize deterrent effect on feeding bird populations. - c) Lethal take may occur as part of the hazing program and would exclusively be performed and regulated by licensed agencies and/or companies. - d) Bird wires will be maintained across the turbine discharge area (see zone photo).
+The addition of bird wires across the spillway is not practical or safe as the fish transport barge and tug would run through them. - e) Bird aversion water cannons will be in operation from April 1 through October 1 at the bypass outfall. - f) Boat hazing is not needed at Lower Monumental as the river is sufficiently narrow to allow effective hazing from the dam structure and shore.